-If one is relocating to Malta on a fixed contract, one may not want to shell out on owning a property and opt for to rent instead.
-With rent, in Malta it is easy and not that expensive.
-It is, of course, all about location and the further away one is from the urban centres and cosmopolitan areas, the cheaper the rent would be.
+If one is relocating to Malta on a fixed contract, one may not want to shell out on owning a property and opt to rent instead.
+Getting property on rent in Malta is easy and not that expensive.
+It is, of course, all about location, and the further away one is from the urban centres and cosmopolitan areas, the cheaper the rent would be.

 Rental housing in Malta normally comes furnished.
 The standard rules apply – inventory and one month’s rent in advance as a deposit against damages or rent default which is refunded by the landlord once the tenant vacates the property.

 Shared rentals are also an option, but these are rarely brokered and normally one would have to make one’s own arrangements.